bobholt/coding-standards/src/documents/pages/workflow.html.md

 ### Sublime Text ###

-Sublime Text has quickly grown to be an industry-favorite IDE.
+[Sublime Text](http://www.sublimetext.com/) has quickly grown to be an industry-favorite IDE.
 It offers many helpful options and plugins to help you code more efficiently and with greater precision.
 It is more powerful than a simple text editor such as Notepad++, but without the bloat of an IDE commonly used to develop back-end code such as Eclipse or Visual Studio.

-<h4>Plugins</h4>
+#### Plugins ####

 We recommend several plugins for use in Sublime Text.
 Some of these carry a strong recommendation as they help you meet code standards as you code&mdash;before running a lint or validation tool.
 Others are optional, but are plugins that we have found to help coding efficiency.

-<h5>Strongly Recommended</h5>
+##### Required #####

+These plugins are required because they catch many of the things that will be caught later in the build process.
+It is better to catch these things early, and learn to change your development style if necessary.

 * [Package Control](http://wbond.net/sublime_packages/package_control) - Sublime Text's Package Control manager.
 This is used to install all other plugins.
+* [SublimeLinter](http://github.com/SublimeLinter/SublimeLinter) - Lint support for many languages - including HTML tidy, JSHint, and CSSLint.

+##### Strongly Recommended #####

+If you can get by without these, you're welcome to, but they're certainly very helpful.

 * [BracketHighlighter](http://github.com/facelessuser/BracketHighlighter) - Highlights opening and closing brackets and HTML tags for the block your cursor is currently in.
 * [Emmet](http://docs.emmet.io) - formerly known as Zen Coding, this plugin can speed up your HTML and CSS writing by automatically creating closing tags, and following simple macros to programatically create code.
 * [jQuery](http://github.com/SublimeText/jQuery) - adds jQuery syntax recognition to Sublime Text
 * [LineEndings](http://github.com/SublimeText/LineEndings) - adds line ending and space/tab information and commands to the Sublime status bar.
 * [Sass](http://github.com/nathos/sass-textmate-bundle) - adds syntax highlighting and code completion for SASS/SCSS
 * [SideBarEnhancements](http://github.com/titoBouzout/SideBarEnhancements) - adds useful commands to the right-click context menu in the Sublime Sidebar.
 Includes "Open With," "Delete," "Move," "Rename," and enhanced "Find" options.
-* [SublimeLinter](http://github.com/SublimeLinter/SublimeLinter) - Lint support for many languages - including HTML tidy, JSHint, and CSSLint.

-<h4>User Settings</h4>
+#### User Settings ####

+You should only ever change the user settings in SublimeText.
+The default settings will be overwritten any time Sublime updates.

 User settings in Sublime Text are JavaScript objects.
 You can alter these to change the behavior of your environment.
 Again, some of these will help you conform to the standards automatically, and so are required.
 Others are optional, but recommended to help your coding efficiency.
+You ca find these in [Appendix B](appendices.html).

 ## Browser ##